Flags & Experiments

 Pick the right toolWhich primitive?

-Decision tree mapping "I want to do X" to gate vs config vs killswitch vs experiment.
+Decision tree mapping "I want to do X" to feature flag vs config vs killswitch vs experiment.

-Read →Deep diveGates — boolean flagsTargeting rules, rollout percentages, hashing, sticky bucketing.
+Read →Deep diveFeature flags — boolean flagsTargeting rules, rollout percentages, hashing, sticky bucketing.

 Read →Deep diveExperiments — A/B testsUniverses, holdouts, metrics, and how daily statistical analysis works.

-Read →ReferenceCLI commandsEvery gate / config / experiment / killswitch verb the CLI exposes.
+Read →ReferenceCLI commandsEvery feature flag / config / experiment / killswitch verb the CLI exposes.